| I read an article recently about a home improvement con

 the while that it would only be done out of love and not duty.
 They would do it because

+they wanted to, not because they had to.
 It was not until I used the extreme example of a mother's obligation to her infant

 child that this attitude changed.
 A mother had to act on behalf of her child.
 They all